-In the twelfth century, the Templar’s Tunnel was created as a strategic underground route which was used by the Templar monastery and moved to the Acre city.
-In 1921, the palace from which the tunnel originated, was destroyed.
+Tourists can notice certain remainders of the Crusader period even today in the streets of the city.
+Dating back to those years, the main building was the refectory hall of the Hospitallers of St. John of Jerusalem.
+It is an excellent example of Crusader architecture.
+In the twelfth century, the Templar’s Tunnel’s creation took place; the tunnel was a strategic underground route for the Templar monastery.
+After that, it happened its relocation to the Acre city.
+In 1921, it took place the destruction of the palace from which the tunnel originated.
 The Templar’s Tunnel has a length of 350 meters and.
-This tunnel was accidently discovered in 1994 by the owner of the house that is located just above it.
+This tunnel was accidentally discovered in 1994 by the owner of the house that is located just above it.

 The Jezza Pasha Mosque, known as the White Mosque, is the biggest in Israel located outside of Jerusalem.
 In 1799 the Ottoman governor built this architectural monument.
 In Akko, the most prominent British Mandate-era prison is situated, repurposed into the Underground Prisoners Museum some time ago.
 Here, Arabs revolted against the British, Jews fought in specific underground organisations, and the incarceration of illegal immigrants and criminals took place.
 In 1947, the prison was broken by Etzel fighters.
 Tourists who prefer more relaxing recreation, have an opportunity to take a boat ride or just a walking tour around the walls of the beautiful ancient city or through the market of Akko.